 It’s ok to be skeptical.

-New online scams and telephone schemes seem to pop up every day:
+New online scams, mail and telephone schemes seem to pop up every day:

 - Suspicious activity on Apple iCloud accounts